pomerium/pomerium/docs/guides/kubernetes-dashboard.md

 Your browser does not support the video tag.
 </video>

-🎉🍾🎊 **Congratulations** 🎉🍾🎊!
-You now have a single-sign-on enabled [Kubernetes Dashboard] protected by Pomerium.
+🎉🍾🎊 **Congratulations!** 🎉🍾🎊 You now have a single-sign-on enabled [Kubernetes Dashboard] protected by Pomerium.

 [cert-manager]: https://cert-manager.io/docs/
 [helm chart]: https://github.com/pomerium/pomerium-helm